-The EN13829(Belgium) states that there must be a minimum of 5 Induced Pressures while pressurizing, and 5 Induced Pressures while depressurizing, between 10 and 50 Pa.
-EN13829(Belgium) requires that the pressure points taken must contain readings averaged for at least 20 seconds.
+The CGSB states that there must be a minimum of 8 Induced Pressures while pressurizing, or 8 Induced Pressures while depressurizing, between 15 and 50 Pa induced.

 You can adjust the [Time Avg] function of your gauge to ensure that proper averaging occurs during manual readings.